|Theodore David "Ted" Schrader|

 But yeah, I was freakin' angry.

 "Useless and futile"?
 To whom?
 My mother's desire to know her identity and half of the lineage from which she arose seemed to me anything but useless and futile.
 Everyone should have the right to connect to their past and to know their own story.
-This grandson of Joe Schrader certainly had the right to decline his assistance in that search for my mother's identity, but I hadn't come this far to have my journey called "useless and futile."
+This grandson of Joe Schrader certainly had the right to decline his assistance in that search for my mother's identity, but I hadn't come this far to have my journey labeled "useless and futile."

 And I was incredulous.
 How would this person, born thirty-three years after the conception of my mother, claim to have any idea where his grandfather might have been on one singular night in the spring of 1946?